Ben Barnes (Maryland politician)

-Benjamin Scott Barnes (born March 30, 1975) is an American politician who represents District 21 in the Maryland House of Delegates.
-A Democrat, he was first elected in 2006 and reelected in 2010, 2014, and 2018.
+Benjamin Scott Barnes (born March 30, 1975) is an American politician who has served as a Democratic member of the Maryland House of Delegates representing the 21st district since 2007.

 Background

-Raised by a single mother, Barnes grew up in Prince George's County in Maryland.
-He graduated from Eleanor Roosevelt High School in 1993 before enrolling at the University of North Carolina at Greensboro, where he earned a Bachelor of Arts degree in economics and political science in 1998.
+Barnes was born in Peoria, Illinois, on March 30, 1975.
+Raised by a single mother, Barnes grew up in Prince George's County, Maryland, graduated from Eleanor Roosevelt High School in 1993 before enrolling at the University of North Carolina at Greensboro, where he earned a Bachelor of Arts degree in economics and political science in 1998.

 Barnes says he first got involved with politics as a child, attending pro-choice marches in Washington, D.C., with his family.
-Barnes began working in politics shortly after graduating, first at People for the American Way as an organizer from 1999 to 2000.
-Afterwards, Barnes worked as a political and legislative advisor to Senate President Thomas V. Miller Jr., later earning a promotion to Deputy Legislative Director.
+He began working in politics shortly after graduating, first at People for the American Way as an organizer from 1999 to 2000.
+Afterwards, Barnes worked as a political and legislative advisor to Senate President Thomas V. Miller Jr., later earning a promotion to deputy legislative director.
 During his time with Miller, Barnes attended night classes at the University of Baltimore School of Law, graduating with a Juris Doctor in 2003.
-Barnes was admitted to the Maryland Bar in 2004, and clerked for Judge James J. Lombardi in the Prince George's County Circuit Court, 7th Judicial Circuit until 2005. before assuming his current position as a senior attorney at the John Hall Law Group in Bowie, Maryland.
+Barnes was admitted to the Maryland Bar in 2004, and clerked for Judge James J. Lombardi in the Prince George's County Circuit Court, 7th Judicial Circuit until 2005.
+Afterwards, he worked as an attorney in the Law Offices of Donna L. Crary until 2011, when he started his own law firm, Butler, Macleay & Barnes LLC.